Upstatement/ups-public-library/docs/learn/lessons/lesson-one.md

 | `command && command`                       | Do the first command, then immediately do the second.                                              |
 | `command >Path/To/FolderOrFile`            | Redirect the output of a command to a given path.                                                  |

 These are just the basics.
 There are myriad commands that come with your shell, and you can easily create complex scripts by chaining them together.
-In addition, you can install command line interfaces (CLI) to add more commands, and increase the amount you can accmplish within terminal.
+In addition, you can install command line interfaces (CLI) to add more commands, and increase the amount you can accomplish within terminal.

 [Git](/references/#git) is one such CLI that is a core part of contributing to websites and other shared codebases.
 We'll learn about it in the next section.